 Professor Bernard Silverman

-Professor Bernard Silverman is the Home Office Chief Scientific Adviser.
+From 2010 to his retirement in 2017, Professor Silverman was the Chief Scientific Adviser to the Home Office, a post with three aspects: to provide independent scientific advice to the Home Secretary and other Home Office ministers on the whole range of topics relevant to Home Office business; to lead Home Office Science, and to play a part in the interdepartmental network of Chief Scientific Advisers chaired by the Government Chief Scientific Adviser.
 Professor Silverman is a highly cited researcher whose published work is centred on computational statistics.
-His work has ranged widely across theoretical and practical aspects of statistics, and he has collaborated with researchers in many areas of medicine, social science, and the life and physical sciences.
+His work has ranged widely across theoretical and practical aspects of statistics, and he has collaborated with researchers in many areas of medicine, social science, and the life and physical sciences

-Marc Stears is currently Chief Executive of the New Economics Foundation.
-He was previously Professor of Political Theory and a Fellow of University College, Oxford, having held other academic positions at the University of Bristol and Emmanuel College, Cambridge.
+Marc Stears was previously the Chief Executive of the New Economics Foundation and Professor of Political Theory and a Fellow of University College, Oxford, having held other academic positions at the University of Bristol and Emmanuel College, Cambridge.
 Marc's research has largely focused on political ideology and the history of progressive political movements in the UK and USA.
 He was also a senior adviser to Ed Miliband during the period when the latter was Leader of the Labour Party (2010 - 2015)

 Dr Andrew Whitehead